carlosbasto/joule-studio-jev-invoice-triage/README.md

 ## License

-No license is included in this sanitized package.
-Before publishing the repository, add the license approved for this code and confirm that you are authorized to publish and license the Joule Studio-generated scaffold and any modifications.
+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.